 The closing is a meeting involving: (1) the buyer (2) the seller (3) all attorneys (4) the title closer (5) all brokers and in the case of co-op transactions, also (6) the managing agent.
 [Heretofore referred to as “all parties” or “all involved parties.”]
 This meeting often occurs in the seller’s attorney’s office or the buyer’s bank’s attorney’s office.
 For co-op transactions, the closing will take place in the managing agent’s office.

 After the preliminary legwork has been completed, the title has been deemed clear, and the lender has declared a property “free to close,” (or the co-op / condominium board has reviewed and approved the buyer’s application) a closing must be scheduled.
 When all parties are free to meet, a closing will be held wherein all involved parties will meet and conduct one final walkthrough of the premises.
 If all are satisfied that the establishment hasn’t undergone any changes since the signing of the contract, the deed, or stock certificate, along with all pertinent official documents, will change hands.

 After the closing the buyer will officially become the owner of the property.

 Remember, consultations are a free and easy way to receive clarification on all of these topics, and many more as well.
-At KAPLAN, KAPLAN, DITRAPANI & RABANIPOUR, LLP, we place supreme importance on keeping our clients informed.
+At KAPLAN, DITRAPANI, FARIA & RABANIPOUR LLP, we place supreme importance on keeping our clients informed.
 We’d love to sit down and discuss your options, and help get you into the perfect new home.